ak--47/ga4-mixpanel/README.md

 **note**:	^ if you use the cloud functions URL, you will need to pass the service it's own URL as an environment variable, JSON.config, or param to the service like this: `curl https://us-central1-mixpanel-gtm-training.cloudfunctions.net/ga4-mixpanel-func?URL=https://us-central1-mixpanel-gtm-training.cloudfunctions.net/ga4-mixpanel-func`

 This service **needs to know its own URL**, so it can call itself.
-For some reason, the cloudfunction.net (gen 1) network gateway doesn't provide the full orginalUrl in the request params, so it is impossible to derive at runtime. this is weird becuase with the Cloud Run style of URLs, this was not a problem.
+For some reason, the cloudfunction.net (gen 1) network gateway doesn't provide the full originalUrl in the request params, so it is impossible to derive at runtime. this is weird because with the Cloud Run style of URLs, this was not a problem.

 Anyway, just do yourself a favor and use Cloud Run URLs (`*.run.app`) for this service!